 In the context of the expanding therapeutic landscape and absence of large-scale head-to-head randomized clinical trials, clinical data on direct comparison of efficacy between therapies are lacking.
 While certain clinical studies establishing the efficacy and safety of treatments have included internal controls (ie, adalimumab control in OPAL Broaden), these were not powered as formal direct comparisons and this information remains essential for informed clinical-decision making.
 In the literature, systematic reviews and meta-analyses have compiled the randomized controlled trials of these products to compare their efficacy with that of TNFi.
-In the literature of these products to compare their efficacy with that of TNFi.
-In the literature of these products to compare their efficacy with that of the randomized controlled trials provide valuable insights, real-world studies are essential to assess the effectiveness of drugs in everyday clinical practice.
+19,20 While clinical trials provide valuable insights, real-world studies are essential to assess the effectiveness of drugs in everyday clinical practice.
 A recent study by Zhang et al (2021) assessed the comparative effectiveness of IL-12/23i, IL-17Ai, PDE4i and TNFi for PsA using a claims-based algorithm within an administrative database.
 Tofacitinib comparative effectiveness has not been studied using this algorithm that originally characterized effectiveness of treatments for RA.
+This algorithm has also been modified for use in AS.
+Shange of the expanding the product of the efficacy between the effectiveness of treatments for RA.
 This algorithm has also been modified for use in AS.